 After applying a local anesthetic, an incision is made in the gum tissue surround the problem tooth to expose the underlying bone.
 After debriding the bone, which means cleaning it thoroughly, the gum is reshaped to better accommodate the tooth.

 In some cases, the reshaping isn’t enough to save the tooth.
 With guided tissue regeneration, a membrane is placed over the bone to augment it.
 This is necessary is the bone density is too low to continue supporting the tooth.
 By using membrane fillers, bone grafts, and proteins that stimulate tissue growth, the regeneration processes calls upon the body’s own ability to grow bone as part of the healing process.

-At Dr. Fuentes' office, we accept all PPO insurance plans.
+At Arcadia Perio, we accept all PPO insurance plans.
 Here is a list of some of the plans we accept.
 Please contact our office if you do not see your insurance provider listed.

 "Dr. Fuentes and his team have made me feel comfortable, and supported.
 Which is saying a lot for someone who is dental-phobic! "